mckent05/Capstone_Project/README.md

 # Getting Started

 > Visit my [repository](https://github.com/mckent05/Capstone_Project.git)
-> Clone the repository in your code editor using the URL above.
+> Clone the repository, using 'git clone url', in your code editor using the URL above.
 > Change directory into the repository and make your desired changes.